Skip to main content

 Steps

-To create a groupset, do the following:
+To create a groupset, follow these steps:

 • Enter a name and description for the groupset.